 Location: Christopher Wren Dining Room, Ye Olde Watling Pub, 29 Watling Road, London EC4M 9BR

-Join us for our next Literary Lunch at the historic Ye Olde Watling pub where we will hear from historian and columnist Michael Binyon.
+Join us for our next Literary Lunch at the historic Ye Olde Watling pub where we will hear from journalist, newspaper editor and radio presenter, Stig Abell.

 Stig Abell presents the breakfast show on Times Radio, a station he helped to launch in 2020.
 Before that he was a regular presenter on Radio 4’s Front Row and was the editor and publisher of the Times Literary Supplement.
 At one time or another he has written for almost every newspaper in Britain, and one or two in America as well.

 Stig's book How Britain Really Works was published in 2018 and in November 2020 he released his second book What to Read Next.
 He has since turned to fiction.
 Death Under a Little Sky, the first in a new detective series, published with HarperCollins in April 2023.